Postrantor/cpp_template-2018/convert/output.md

 [Click here to view code image]

-template<typename T> void c_style[(int], T...);
+template<typename T> void c_style(int], T...);
 template<typename...
-T> void pack[(int], T...);
+T> void pack(int], T...);

-In the first case, the "`T…`" is treated as "`T, …`": an unnamed parameter of type `T` followed by a C-style vararg parameter.
-In the second case, the "`T…`" construct is treated as a function parameter pack because `T` is a valid expansion pattern.
+In the first case, the "`T…" is treated as "`T, …": an unnamed parameter of type `T` followed by a C-style vararg parameter.
+In the second case, the "`T…" construct is treated as a function parameter pack because `T` is a valid expansion pattern.
 The disambiguation can be forced by adding a comma before the ellipsis (which ensures the ellipsis is treated as a C-style "vararg" parameter) or by following the `…` by an identifier, which makes it a named function parameter pack.
 Note that in generic lambdas, a trailing `…` will be treated as denoting a parameter pack if the type that immediately precedes it (with no intervening comma) contains `auto`.

 #### 12.4.4 Multiple and Nested Pack Expansions